 No matter how long a person has been on the road, how many countries they have visited, and how adept they are at making new buddies on their travels, there are invariably things that people sometimes miss from back home.
 It’s usually not a constant yearning ache, but there are often fleeting thoughts of things or memories that can make one wistful.
 And, even long-term travelers can feel homesick at times!

 Many long-term travelers miss family and friends from back at home.
 Even with calls, messages, and photos, there’s still that lack of person-to-person contact.
 Travelers are often absent for special occasions, such as landmark birthdays, weddings, births, and sadly, deaths and funerals.

 It’s definitely not abnormal for wandering souls to miss their family and friends sometimes.

 A classic.
-If you often find yourself searching for apartments for rent across the US, it is a huge sign you miss home.
+If you often find yourself searching for apartments for rent, it is a huge sign you miss home.